daniezimmer/Bingo-Card-Generator/README.md

 interface that would prompt the user for a list of words or short phrases, then create a 5x5 grid of rectangles and populate each cell, except the center space with the list of words.
+The user could then choose between exporting as a pdf or png.
-I figured making sure everyword would be spaced out, centered and wrapped properly would be the hard part.
+There would also be an option to print a numbered list of the words so the user could cross off values that were already used.
+I figured making sure everyword would be spaced out, centered and wrapped properly would be the hard part especially when createing the pdf but when push came to shove and I envitabllly got fed up with pdf I figured I could just export a pdf with the photo on it.